BenayounP/BADASS/README.md

 BADASS (Benayoun's Asynchronous Data Android Simple System) fetch fresh remote data in background to give it instantly to user, even offline!

 ## Getting Started
-just this line in your module build.gradle dependencies
+Just add this line in your module build.gradle dependencies

 ```java
 dependencies {